Z-100/MyHome-Android-App/CONTRIBUTING.md

 3. Start programming some (new) methods and/or classes.
 4. Create a pull request & wait :)

+**Important note**
+- For authorized users, DO NOT CREATE PULL REQUESTS, WHICH ARE NOT YOUR OWN

 Before submitting, make sure you wrote some tests.
 Javadoc is nice to have.

 ## Style Guidelines